James & Frances COLERIDGE of Ottery St Mary

 John PATTESON, Esq. of the Middle Temple, barrister at law, to Miss COLERIDGE, only daughter of Colonel COLERIDGE, of Heath's-court, Ottery St. Mary, Devon.

-Frances Duke COLERIDGE married John PATTESON on 22nd April 1824 in Ottery St Mary.
+Frances Duke COLERIDGE & John PATTESON – Marriage 22nd April 1824 in Ottery St Mary.

 There are records of the deaths of James & Frances:

-Frances Duke COLERIDGE, aged 79, was buried in September 1838 in Ottery St Mary.
+Frances Duke COLERIDGE – Burial September 1838 in Ottery St Mary, aged 79.

 The following notice appeared in the Exeter & Plymouth Gazette on 16th January 1836: